Jean-Pascal Barraque

 Jean-Pascal Barraque (born 24 April 1991) is a French rugby union player.
 He plays for Clermont.
 He is a utility back.
 His usual position is fly-half, although he can play as a centre or fullback.
 He competed for France at the 2022 Rugby World Cup Sevens in Cape Town.

+He was part of the French sevens side that won the gold medal at the 2024 Summer Olympics in Paris.